17hoehbr/apple-music-electron/README.md

 I made this specifically for linux but I could see it being useful for Windows users who don't want to deal with iTunes.
 I'll try compiling a Windows port asap.

 # Known bugs:
-- Icon does not appear in KDE menu until after a reboot
-- App cannot be closed while music is playing, you must pause the current song then close
+- App sometimes does not close while music is playing.
+Try pausing the music before closing the app if this happens frequently.
-- Occasionally clicking shuffle will give an error message.
+- Occasionally clicking shuffle will error message "adamId: null not found".
 Either ignore it and click it again or click play then enable shuffle from the control bar instead.

 # Building from source